This creates a chaotic reality, but you don't have to figure it out alone.

 Clutter and piles, though you swear you never lose anything

-These are common experiences that you may or may not identify with.
+*These are common experiences that you may or may not identify with.
+These examples do not constitute an ADHD diagnosis.
 ADHD has many faces.

 RISKS OF UNMANAGED ADHD

 Increased severity of symptoms of co-occurring disorders such as depression and anxiety